 - Employees with accrued compensatory time may elect to use it to cover the four days off or to offset the use of vacation time.

 - Employees who do not wish to use vacation or compensatory time off may request leave without pay for the four working days based on departmental approval.
 In this case, employees will not lose vacation or sick leave accruals for these four days.

 The above options may be used in combination.
 Employees should notify their respective supervisors in advance as to which option or combination of options they propose to use.

 During the break period, the UCLA Health System and certain essential-service facilities will continue to remain open.
 Deans, Vice Chancellors and Organization Heads to whom this responsibility has been delegated need to determine if any facilities under their management need to remain fully or partially open during the closure and, accordingly, arrange for appropriate staffing.
 Please send copies of these approval decisions to the offices of the Assistant Vice Chancellor, Facilities Management, and to Employee & Labor Relations.

-For your convenience, Frequently Asked Questions regarding the upcoming 2019-20 Winter Holiday Closure will be available soon on the CHR portal.
-If you have additional questions after referring to the article, please contact Anthony Solana, Director of Employee and Labor Relations in Campus Human Resources at [email protected] or Jane Miller, Director of Employee and Labor Relations in Health Human Resources at [email protected].
+For your convenience, Frequently Asked Questions regarding the upcoming 2019-20 Winter Holiday Closure are available in Related Information.
+If you have additional questions after referring to the article, please contact Anthony Solana, Director of Employee and Labor Relations in Campus Human Resources at firstname.lastname@example.org or Jane Miller, Director of Employee and Labor Relations in Health Human Resources at email@example.com.